ology/techn.ology.net/blog/2024/01/05/midi-rock-stone/index.markdown

 ![](MIDI-Rock-Stone-01.jpg)

-The labeled photos are the only real documentation.
-And you have to save them from where-ever you bought the device (e.g. eBay, in my case).
-The little text file "documentation" that came with it, seems to have been dashed off from memory, by an engineer.
-Descriptions?
-Bah!
+The labeled photos are actually the best documentation.
+The device comes with a small text file that introduces the Stone and reiterates the configuration settings.

 Anyway, I was determined to figure it out from the perspective of the MIDI signals it transmits, because puzzling it out from the "documentation" is not entirely enlightening.